 NAFLD occurs in people who do not drink excessive amounts of alcohol and so alcohol is not the cause.
 Most people with NAFLD have simple fatty liver.
-Only a minority progress to develop NASH.
-And, only a minority of people with NASH progress to cirrhosis.
+Only a minority will progress to develop NASH.
+And, only a minority of people with NASH will progress to develop cirrhosis.
 It is not clear why some people with simple fatty liver progress to the more severe forms of NAFLD, and most do not.

 Other forms of fatty liver

 A condition similar to NAFLD can affect people who do drink a lot of alcohol.
 See separate leaflet called Alcohol and Liver Disease for more details.
 Another fatty liver condition called fatty liver of pregnancy is a rare but serious condition of pregnancy.
 In this condition a lot of fat builds up in the liver cells and causes damage quite quickly.
 The cause is not known.
 Symptoms include being sick (vomiting), tummy (abdominal) pain and jaundice.
 Jaundice is a condition caused by a build-up in the body of a chemical called bilirubin, where your skin and other body parts turn a yellow colour.